Doing Business Reforms

 MAKING ACCESS TO ELECTRICITY MORE EFFICIENT AND RELIABLE

-World Bank Enterprise Surveys data show that business owners in developing economies identify access to reliable electrical services as the fourth largest obstacle to doing business.
+World Bank Enterprise Survey data show that business owners in developing economies consider access to reliable electrical services to be the fourth largest obstacle to doing business.
 However, electricity sector constraints vary.
 A difficult connection process is associated with utility corruption and may hamper firms, while an unreliable electricity supply is linked to low firm productivity.
 Both an efficient connection process and safeguards to mitigate outage risks are crucial to business owners.
-Effective customer protections and regulations also provide predictability for firms, enabling them to better forecast risks.
+Effective regulation and customer protections can provide predictability for firms, enabling them to better forecast risks.

-Given the importance of the electricity sector, many economies aim to improve access to electricity and the quality of supply to strengthen the operating environment for small and medium-size enterprises.
-Doing Business recorded reforms in 20 economies making it easier to get electricity in 2016/17.
-Of these, 12 economies focused on improving the connection process and eight on the reliability of electricity supply.
+Many economies aim to improve access to electricity as well as the quality of supply to strengthen the business operating environment for small and medium-size enterprises.
+Doing Business 2019 recorded reforms in 26 economies making it easier to get electricity.